rust-lang/rfcs/text/2689-compiler-team-contributors.md

-could be resolved by moving away from FCP-based decision making (which is rarely used in the compiler anyhow), but it may also be worth considering another level of membership (e.g., a **senior member").
+could be resolved by moving away from FCP-based decision making (which is rarely used in the compiler anyhow), but it may also be worth considering another level of membership (e.g., a **senior member**).
 Senior members could be used for FCP-level decisions, which would presumably be relatively rare.
 At present there is a kind of implicit amount of "seniority" amongst members, where the opinions of people who have been around for longer are obviously given great